tshi13/Do-It/doc/SRS.md

 - As a user, I want to be able to vote on whether a group member has finished their tasks
 - As a user, I want to be able to gain/lose coins when someone fails to finish tasks
 - As a user, I want to be able to search for existing groups and users
+- As a developer, I want to be able to ban certain users if necessary

 ### Nice to have：